 The Southeast European Center for Surveillance and Control of Infectious Diseases or SECID was established in 2013.
 Our mission is to develop and support projects in the public interest of a scientific or educational nature that will improve the control and surveillance of infectious diseases in Bosnia and Herzegovina, Bulgaria, Croatia, Macedonia, Montenegro, Moldova, Serbia, Albania, Romania, Kosovo and Israel and beyond.
 Our aim is to provide a coordination platform for South Eastern European countries to improve their ability to capture and respond to infectious diseases and unusual health events.Read more

-The South African Centre for Infectious Disease Surveillance or SACIDS links academic and research institutions in DR Congo, Mozambique, South Africa, Tanzania and Zambia with world-renowned centres of research in high income countries.
+The SACIDS Foundation for One Health links academic and research institutions in DR Congo, Mozambique, South Africa, Tanzania and Zambia with world-renowned centres of research in high income countries.
 Partnerships include The University of London, The Royal Veterinary College and The London School of Hygiene and Tropical Medicine.
-This collaboration is further reinforced at the national level by virtual centres for infectious diseases that form the core of SACIDS.Read more
+This collaboration is further reinforced at the national level by virtual centres for infectious diseases that form the core of the foundation.Read more

 The East African Integrated Disease Surveillance Network or EAIDSNet is a collaborative, intergovernmental initiative between the National Ministries for human and animal health and the National health research and academic institutions of Burundi, Kenya, Rwanda, Uganda and Tanzania.Read more